 It’s time to debunk some of those myths and start gaining “remodeling wisdom”.

-Renovation Myth #1: Doing the renovation yourself, hiring an unemployed relative or your local handyman to do the job will save you more money.
+Renovation Myth #1: Doing a DIY renovation, hiring an unemployed relative or your local handyman to do the job will save you more money.

 Home renovation is not as simple as replacing worn out carpets or replacing torn wallpapers.
 Using trusted professional can actually save time and money.
 A professional contractor will provide you with a written estimate of the project, a calendar of events, so you know what to expect and when and will pro-actively communicate with you through the process.

 Renovation Myth #2: Most projects run longer and costlier in the end.

 True, some renovation projects may go beyond the projected budget range and time frame but that would only happen without proper planning, research and setting of goals.
 Determine your financial limits before anything else.
 From there, you can start researching about costs of materials you want, the extent of renovation and the service providers to do the job.
 As soon as you hire a professional, discuss your budget and time frame.
 Depending on the age of the home, you may want to have a contingency fund available for unexpected issues.
 Even the best contractor can’t determine if you have a mold issue inside the walls or if your wiring and plumbing meets the current code, until they start they dig into the project.
 Those are real issues that must be addressed.
 A reputable contractor will not make short cots to avoid adhering to the building code, they will do it right or not at all.

 Renovation Myth #3: Home renovations will trash the whole house as well as the yard.